 I mean, just look at their downloads through the year.

-Seems like every time I log onto other platforms people are either talking about Clubhouse or inviting people to their clubhouse “rooms”.
+There was a point where it seemed like every time I logged onto other platforms people are either talking about Clubhouse or inviting people to their clubhouse “rooms”.

-What’s incredible though is how, at the time of writing, Clubhouse has grown to ~2,000,000 users despite being less than a year old.
+What’s incredible though is how, within a few months, Clubhouse grew to ~2,000,000 users despite being less than a year old.

 With such meteoric growth, we thought Clubhouse’s growth strategy and business was worth a quick analysis.

 Clubhouse in 30 seconds

 - What does Clubhouse do?: It’s a live-audio social media app

 - Why should you care?: It’s the hottest new social platform and growing at lightspeed.